MariamH78/GPS-Tracking-System/README.md

 # Embedded GPS destination follower on TM4C123GH6PM:
 ## Project description:

-This project aims to localize the user using the embedded program on the microcontroller, Tiva, and guide them to their destination co-ordinates (longitude, latitude) using a `NEO-6M GPS module`, a `16x2 LCD` and the board's `built-in LEDs`.
+This repo was submitted for Introduction to Embedded Systems' [CSE211s] final project.
+It aims to localize the user using the embedded program on the microcontroller, Tiva, and guide them to their destination co-ordinates (longitude, latitude) using a `NEO-6M GPS module`, a `16x2 LCD` and the board's `built-in LEDs`.

 ## How to use:
 The code was built and loaded using uVision's Keil (`4.0` and `5.0` work fine).